-Last week we talked about a little detail you can change to make a big impact on your blog.
-Today, let’s talk about another detail you may be neglecting: your bio line on social media.
+Previously, we wrote about a little detail you can change to make a big impact on your blog Now, let’s talk about another detail you may be neglecting: your bio line on social media.

 That little spot on Twitter, Facebook, Pinterest, and Instagram where you get a set amount of characters to tell people who you are?
 That is a HUGE, IMPORTANT SPOT.
 Challenge yourself to do more with it.